-Chase is diving head-first into the increasingly popular smartphone banking world, offering a new app called Finn.
-Much like popular all-mobile banking apps such as Simple, Chime and Moven, this new offering helps its users prevent over-spending and also check their buying habits.
-With a lot of in-app features that are clearly aimed at millennials, this new program has a lot to offer – including a potential $100 bonus for signing up (if you meet the requirements).
+Chase is diving head-first into the increasingly popular smartphone banking world, offering Finn’s new app.
+Much like popular all-mobile banking apps such as Chime and Moven, it’s new help for users to prevent over-spending and check their buying habits.
+With many in-app features clearly aimed at millennials, this new program has a lot to offer, including a potential $100 bonus for signing up (if you meet the requirements).

-It also brings the flexibility with Chase, so you can take advantage of Chase safety and security features, as well as use their ATMs for free nationwide.
+It also brings flexibility with Chase, so you can take advantage of Chase’s safety and security features and use their ATMs for free nationwide.

-iPhone and iPad users who only want simple banking features on a clean and easy-to-navigate smartphone application, plus helpful tools to manage your finances like autosaving settings as well as tracking and organizing your purchases.
+iPhone and iPad users who only want simple banking features on a clean and easy-to-navigate smartphone application, plus helpful tools to manage your finances like auto-saving settings as well as tracking and organizing your purchases.

-Who should consider other all-mobile bank accounts: If you use an Android phone, if you are the type of person who likes or needs to speak with bank tellers in-person at physical bank locations, live in an area without a lot of Chase ATMs, or if you want more than just bare-bones banking features for your personal banking.
+If you use an Android phone, if you are the type of person who likes or needs to speak with bank tellers in-person at physical bank locations, live in an area without many Chase ATMs, or if you want more than just bare-bones banking features for your personal banking.

-All you need to do to get started is either go to the official website and apply, or just download the application and go straight from there.
+To get started, all you need to do is either go to the official website and apply or download the application and go straight from there.

 You can take advantage of a free $100 bonus deposited into your account if you meet a few simple requirements: you have to be a first-time Chase checking account holder, make 10 qualifying transactions within 90 days, and keep your account open for 6 months.

-Applying is quick and you get a debit card in the mail after about ten days.
-The user interface is sleek and simple to get a hang of.
+Applying is quick, and you get a debit card in the mail after about ten days.
+The user interface is sleek and simple to get the hang of.

-The fact that this application is a branch of the larger Chase retail banking network means that you get a lot of free ATM access, you can log in on the main Chase main site, and you get the benefits of having your account protected by a national, reputable banking institution.
+This application is a branch of the larger Chase retail banking network means that you get a lot of free ATM access.
+You can log in on the main Chase main site.
+You get the benefits of having your account protected by a national, reputable banking institution.